What is the Difference Between IP67 And IP68?

 According to IP67 standards, a device is dust- and water-resistant up to 1 meter (3.3 feet) and can be submerged for 30 minutes.
 This implies that while you can swim in a pool or the ocean with your phone or other gadget that has an IP67 classification, you shouldn’t use it for deep-sea fishing or scuba diving.

-A device is a dust- and water-resistant if it has an IP68 rating, which allows it to be submerged in water for an extended period of time at a depth greater than 1 meter.
+A device is dust and water-resistant if it has an IP68 rating, which allows it to be submerged in water for an extended period at a depth greater than 1 meter.
 Depending on the particular gadget, the precise depth and time will change.

 Devices that are IP68 are typically more water resistant than those that are IP67.
 Both ratings, meanwhile, provide a good defense against water and dust.
 An IP67 or IP68 item will be a good choice if you’re looking for a device that you can use in the water.